California Statewide Study of People Experiencing Homelessness: All Related Resources

 News

-Adding Affordable Housing Is ‘Essential’ To Fixing California’s Homelessness Crisis, Study Finds
+Adding Affordable Housing Is ‘Essential’ to Fixing California’s Homelessness Crisis, Study Finds

 LAist